Remote communication

 hybrid events analytics

-So, how to plan a hybrid event that will actually engage your online audience and in-person attendees?
+So, how to plan a hybrid event that will actually engage your online audience and in-person participants?
 Here’s a recap:

 • Choose a venue with a strong, stable internet connection